-Flexible learning pathways are the cornerstone of the customized learning model.
+Flexible learning journeys are the cornerstone of the customized learning model.

-What do those pathways look like?
+What do those journeys look like?
 Let’s take a closer look:

-Of the five pathways, online courses are among the most common.
-For students who learn best through independent coursework, this pathway may make the most sense.
+Of the five learning journeys, online courses are among the most common.
+For students who learn best through independent coursework, this learning journey may make the most sense.
 Courses consist of groups of competencies, usually broken down into learning modules, with lessons and corresponding assessments.

 Some students may want to earn credit through just a course.
 Others want a variety.
-Flexible learning pathways allow students to make the choice.
+Flexible learning journeys allow students to make the choice.

-For students like Lisa, courses give her the opportunity to master a few competencies that she can complete independently, with the options to earn additional competencies through other pathways.
+For students like Lisa, courses give her the opportunity to master a few competencies that she can complete independently, with the options to earn additional competencies through other journeys.

 Lisa can take all the Economics and English courses she wants, or earn some competencies through a course, and the rest through any combination of pathways.
 In areas that are more difficult, Lisa may find the Projects, Experiences, or Teams Pathways more hands-on, accessible, and desirable for her learning needs.

 In-depth research and real-world applications with a career focus.
 It doesn’t get much better.